 There are only a couple small things that gave me pause with these guitars.
 The first thing I noticed was the lack of a strap button on the Sitka Sapele guitar, although Journey Instruments told me that normally a button should be there.

 I also had a difficult time finding out what to do with the guitars when I wasn’t playing them.
-This isn’t a specific problem with the Overhead guitar, of course, merely an observation that would apply to any collapsible guitar.
-I was stuck between not wanting to take the guitar apart for storage and not wanting to constantly keep it on the guitar stand.
+This isn’t a specific problem with the Overhead guitar, of course.
+Merely an observation that would apply to any collapsible guitar.
+I was stuck between taking the guitar apart for storage and constantly keeping it on the guitar stand.
 It was weird.

-Finally, while the carbon fiber guitar was quick to get into tune and stay in tune, the Sitka Sapele took a little bit of time to settle in.
-This probably has something to do with the properties of wood vs carbon fiber, but it was a challenge to keep the Sitka Sapele in tune immediately after putting it together.
+Finally, while the carbon fiber guitar was easy to tune and keep tuned, the Sitka Sapele took a more work.
+This probably has something to do with the properties of wood vs carbon fiber.
+It was a challenge to keep the Sitka Sapele in tune immediately after putting it together.
 It took about 5 minutes of playing to finally rest in tune.

 Other than these minor criticisms, my experience with the Journey Instruments Overhead guitar was overwhelmingly positive.
-Although I didn’t have a chance to plug the guitars into a live sound system, I did do a sound test that you can see in my review video and the transducer pickups sounded great.
+I didn’t have a chance to plug the guitars into a live sound system.
+However, I did do a sound test (check out my review video) and the transducer pickups sounded great.

-For those who need a guitar that travels well but still sounds like a full-sized guitar, I highly recommend you give the Overhead a look.
-It’s not a beginner guitar and it is a bit of an investment, but if it fits what you need it will be worth every penny.
+Do you need a guitar that travels well but still sounds like a full-sized guitar?
+I highly recommend you give the Overhead a look.
+It’s not a beginner guitar and it is a bit of an investment.
+But, if it fits what you need it will be worth every penny.